* This is the Consumer Version. *

 Dead tissue may cause the extremity to become gray and soft (wet gangrene).
 If wet gangrene develops, in many cases the extremity must be amputated.
 More frequently, the area of dead tissue becomes black and leathery (dry gangrene).

 Frostbite is diagnosed by its typical appearance and occurrence after significant exposure to cold.
 Sometimes frostbite appears the same as nonfreezing injuries for the first few days.
-After a period of time, frostbitten tissue develops characteristics that differentiate it from nonfreezing injuries.
+After a period of time, frostbitten tissue develops characteristics that differentiate it from nonfreezing tissue injuries.

 People who have frostbite should be covered with a warm blanket because they may also have hypothermia.
 When possible, warming of the frostbitten area should begin immediately.
-The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (100 to 104° F or about 40° Celsius [C]).
-Rubbing the area (particularly with snow) should be avoided because it leads to further tissue damage.
+The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (100 to 104° F or about 40° C).
+Rubbing the area (for example, with snow) should be avoided because it leads to further tissue damage.
 Because the area has no sensation, people cannot tell if a burn is developing.
 Thus, the area should not be warmed in front of a fire or with a heating pad or electric blanket.

 It is more damaging to thaw and refreeze tissue than to allow it to remain frozen.
 Thus, if people with frostbite must be re-exposed to freezing conditions, particularly if they must walk on frostbitten feet, the tissue should not be thawed.
 Thawed feet are more vulnerable to damage from walking.
 Also, every effort should be made to protect the damaged tissue from rubbing, constriction, or further damage.
 The feet are usually cleaned, dried, and covered.
 People are kept warm and given an analgesic if possible.
 They are taken to a hospital as soon as possible.